Exercise

 Emotions

-Emotions: Energy in Motion The Function of Emotions: More Than Just Feelings Emotions are often treated as fleeting, irrational, or something to be controlled.
+Emotions are often treated as fleeting, irrational, or something to be controlled.
 We’re told to calm down, move on, or not take things so personally.
-But emotions aren’t random interruptions...
+But emotions aren’t random interruptions to logic, they are sophisticated biological processes designed to help us...

 Self Compassion